acao780/Making-Journey/journal-pages/week-07.md

 During this process, I also revisited my technical skills.
 I had previous experience with laser cutting, I needed to prepare fabrication files in Adobe Illustrator and consider how numerical data could be transformed into physical objects.

 One important lesson from this stage was that physical data visualisation communicates information differently from digital visualisation.
 While p5.js was useful for exploring patterns and interactions, the laser-cut approach provides a stronger sense of scale, presence, and materiality.
 This reinforces the project's goal of encouraging people to think about their eating habits and the importance of maintaining a healthy relationship with food.
 The next step is to fabricate a small prototype and test whether viewers can understand the calorie information through the physical thickness of the pieces.

-## add more
-独立学习
-本课程的学习任务包括每周9.5小时的课外自主学习时间。一般来说，您应该花费2小时阅读和思考课程内容，7.5小时完成作业。

-请务必先完成所有课堂活动，然后再进行自主学习任务。

-1. 项目开发与技能培养

-继续推进你的项目，直接基于今天“创作冲刺”和“假设情景”演练的成果。在工作过程中，解决你在第六周路线图中确定的技术技能差距。记录你的学习过程以及创作过程，包括文字和图片证据。反思你的尝试、你的收获以及这些如何推动了项目的进展。

-2. 进度报告

-准备一份简短的进度报告，时长约5分钟，下周上课时向小组同学分享。报告形式应为简单的幻灯片演示（约5张幻灯片），内容包括：

-项目目前进展如何？
-迄今为止的关键进展和决定
-视觉研究/参考资料
-您希望获得反馈的两到三个具体问题
-上课时要做好准备，进行展示并接受同学和老师的反馈。

 ### Solid Food Plate Manufacturing Checklist (Mapping Rule: 50 kcal = 1 mm thickness)